Have you discovered the Netflix Original Documentary series Chef’s Table yet?

 If not then clear your schedule this evening, make yourself a nice cup of tea and start watching it.Trust me, you won’t regret it.

-Inspiration comes from unlikeliest of places but you can never go wrong listening to the stories of some truly exceptional people.
+Inspiration comes from the unlikeliest of places and you can never go wrong listening to the stories of some truly exceptional people.

 We’ve all heard the stories of amazing martech stacks and futuristic technological marvels powering organisations forward.